 Chair Lindsey reported that she requested time to reflect on this miscommunication and emphasized the need for a clear, transparent, and mutually agreed-upon process for any Code revisions.

 She then described a January 9 meeting with faculty leadership from UFC, ADCO, and Senate, along with the President and Provost, where budget impacts and Faculty Code revisions were discussed.
 During that meeting, the President proposed revising the Faculty Code using a group of three faculty and three administrators, mirroring a structure used during the 2006 post-unionization reorganization.
-Chair Lindsey noted that a similar structure had been proposed previously when aligning the Code with the Shared Governance document, work that had already been completed by the Bylaws and Faculty Code Committee.
+Chair Lindsey noted that a similar structure had been proposed previously when aligning the Code with the Shared Governance document, alignment work that had already been completed by the Bylaws and Faculty Code Committee.

 Despite this, the President continued to advocate for a process outside of Senate.
 Chair Lindsey emphasized that the Faculty Code defines the role, scope, and authority of Faculty Senate, as well as faculty rights, responsibilities, consultation processes, awards, hearings, and votes of no confidence.
 She expressed concern that revising the Code outside Senate could substantially reduce Senate size and authority and alter committee structures.

-Chair Lindsey reported that faculty leadership was asked to endorse this proposed process within a very short timeframe.
+Chair Lindsey reported that faculty leadership was asked to publicly endorse this proposed process within a very short timeframe by adding their names to an email that would be sent to the entire faculty body.
 The Executive Committee requested additional time to allow for meaningful consultation, noting that it would be inappropriate to endorse such a proposal without first gathering constituent input.

 She concluded by stating that after reports and action items, the Senate would begin discussion during new business to gather initial reactions and establish a consultation plan.
 Following constituent engagement, the Executive Committee will communicate the Senate’s majority position to the President.